dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 By default OpenCore Legacy Patcher will assume MacBookPro8,2/3 have a faulty dGPU and disable acceleration.
 This is the safest option for most users as enabling dGPU acceleration on faulty Macs will result in failed booting.

-However if your machine does not have the dGPU disabled via NVRAM, you'll expereince a login loop.
+However if your machine does not have the dGPU disabled via NVRAM, you'll experience a login loop.
 To work around this is quite simple:

 1. Boot macOS in Single User Mode
     * Press Cmd+S in OpenCore's menu when you turn the Mac on